6 Reasons Why Open Source Platforms Are Better

-The 10 basic defining points are covered on the Open Source Initiative website (https://opensource.org/osd) and include free redistribution, access to source code, no discrimination against people or field, and being technology-neutral.
+The 10 basic defining points are covered on the Open Source Initiative website and include free redistribution, access to source code, no discrimination against people or fields, and being technology-neutral.

 For example, WordPress uses the General Public Licence (GPLv2 or later) with four freedoms:

-- To study how WordPress works and change it however you want
+- Study how WordPress works and change it however you want

-- To distribute your modified versions of WordPress to others
+- Distribute your modified versions of WordPress to others

 For a more detailed look into what open source software is, take a look at this post on How-To-Geek.

 #1.
 Community-Oriented Development

 Since anyone can modify their copy of the original program, if someone sees an error or a better way of doing things, they can submit their modifications for review.
 If those changes are deemed useful, they will be included in the main version to improve the software for all users.

 #2.
 Freedom and Control